dhth/knowledge/docs/programming/javascript/freecodecamp/3-frontend-libraries/3-sass.md

-# Sass

-## Variables

-One feature of Sass that's different than CSS is it uses variables.
-They are declared and set to store data, similar to JavaScript.

 In JavaScript, variables are defined using the `let` and `const` keywords.
 In Sass, variables start with a `$` followed by the variable name.